George Hunnisett (1802 - 1866)

 In 1851 the family were at Sodders Lane Westham registered under the surname Gausden.
-George’s place of birth is here given as Faversham, Kent, but this has not been proved.
-[Why Gausden? – was this his mother’s maiden name? – or his father’s name? – or step-father’s?
-I have not found an explanation]
+George’s place of birth is here given as Faversham, Kent, which is where he was baptised under his mother’s name of Gosden.

 In 1861 George and Mary were again in Hankham with their sons, David and Alfred, and a granddaughter, Georgeanah, born in Coventry (son George’s daughter).
 All except Georgeanah then had the middle name Gosden.

 George died in 1866 and was buried in Westham on 20th July.
 Mary continued to live in Westham until she died in 1889.

 - Harriett had a daughter, Mary Ann, baptised on 6 September 1846 and married Thomas Brook on 13 May 1852.